RandomKit is a Swift framework that makes random data generation simple and easy.

 Bool

-If you need different probability, there's also random(withWeight:using:)
+If you need different probability, there's also random(withWeight:using:), which has 1 in weight chance of being true.

 String, Character, and UnicodeScalar